Webflow vs Framer 2026: Next-Gen Website Builders Compared

 Which is better for small businesses

-For small businesses, the choice between Webflow and Framer in 2026 depends heavily on their specific needs, budget, and internal skill sets.
-Both can deliver professional websites, but their strengths align with different business priorities.
+For small businesses, the optimal choice between Webflow and Framer in 2026 often comes down to their specific needs, budget, and internal capabilities.
+Both platforms offer compelling advantages, but for different types of small businesses.

 Which is better for scaling teams